redox-os/redox/CONTRIBUTING.md

 #### Testing Practices

 - It's always better to test boot every time you make a change, because it is important to see how the OS boots and works after it compiles.
 Even though Rust is a safety-oriented language, something as unstable as an in-dev operating system will have problems in many cases and may completely break on even the slightest critical change.
 Also, make sure you check how the unmodified version runs on your machine before making any changes.
 Else, you won't have anything to compare to, and it will generally just lead to confusion.
-TLDR; Build/rebuild often.
+TLDR: Rebuild often.

 - To run the ZFS tests:
     - Create the zfs.img only once.
 If one has not been created, run `make filesystem/apps/zfs/zfs.img` before booting into Redox.